Lower Bounds on the Generalization Error of Nonlinear Learning Models: Abstract

 \section{Abstract}

 We study in this paper lower bounds for the generalization error of models derived from multi-layer neural networks, in the regime where the size of the layers is commensurate with the number of samples in the training data.
-We show that unbiased estimators have unacceptable performance for such nonlinear networks in this regime.
-We derive explicit generalization lower bounds for general biased estimators, in the cases of linear regression and of two-layered networks.
-In the linear case the bound is asymptotically tight.
+We derive explicit generalization lower bounds for general biased estimators, in the cases of two-layered networks.
+For linear activation function, the bound is asymptotically tight.
 In the nonlinear case, we provide a comparison of our bounds with an empirical study of the stochastic gradient descent algorithm.
+In addition, we derive bounds for unbiased estimators, which show that the latter have unacceptable performance for truly nonlinear networks.
 The analysis uses elements from the theory of large random matrices.